GonzalezRvirus/RubenGonzalez.github.io/_pages/about.md

 <hr/>

 I am a scientist focused on the study of viral interactions.
-My research aims to elucidate (i) evolutionary dynamics of viruses, (ii) the interplay between host, virus, and microbial communities, and (iii) the consequences of infections for the host.
+My research aims to elucidate (i) the evolutionary dynamics of viruses, (ii) the interplay among the host, virus, and microbial communities, and (iii) the consequences of infections for the host.

-I own my interest for viruses to Professor [Santiago F. Elena](https://sfelenalab.csic.es/sfelena/).
-I did my PhD under his mentorship at the I2SysBio (Valencia, Spain), where I studied factors that influence the evolution of viruses, using plant-pathogen systems as model organisms.
+I owe my interest in viruses to Professor [Santiago F. Elena](https://sfelenalab.csic.es/sfelena/).
+I completed my PhD under his mentorship at I2SysBio (Valencia, Spain), where I studied factors influencing the evolution of viruses, using plant-pathogen systems as model organisms.

 After my PhD, I obtained an [EMBO](https://www.embo.org/about-embo/mission/) Postdoctoral Fellowship and joined the [Marie-Anne Félix Laboratory](https://www.ibens.ens.fr/?rubrique29&lang=en) (IBENS, France).
 There I investigated host factors and bacterial environments that modulate the nematode *Caenorhabditis elegans* susceptibility to Orsay virus infection.

 Currently, I am postdoctoral researcher at [Carla Saleh Laboratory](http://salehlab.eu) (Institut Pasteur, France).
 In here I am a happy researcher studying viral infections in the fly *Drosophila melanogaster*.
-My research here focuses in the aging induced by viruses, the impact of the microbiome in infections, and the evolution of RNA viruses.
+My research here focuses in the aging induced by viruses, the impact of the microbiome on infections, and the evolution of RNA viruses.

 <html lang="en">
 <head>